Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

-The second category downsamples each sample in the original dataset to reduce the dataset scale.
-Specifically, downsampling can reduce the size of samples.
-Because the size of every sample becomes smaller, the overall dataset scale naturally becomes smaller.
+\textbf{Category (2):} This category downsamples each sample in the original dataset to reduce the dataset scale.
+Because the size of every sample becomes smaller by the downsampling, the overall dataset scale naturally becomes smaller.
 A typical way is to reduce the resolution of the images in the dataset for image classification.
 Specifically, as the resolution of the image is reduced, the pixels in the image become fewer, and the size of the image naturally becomes smaller.
-As a result, reducing the image resolution in a dataset can reduce the dataset scale, thus speeding up the training.
-For example, Chrabaszcz \textit{et al.}~\cite{chrabaszcz2017downsampled} proposed ImageNet16x16, ImageNet32x32, and ImageNet64x64.
-These datasets are all variants of ImageNet~\cite{deng2009imagenet} and have the same number of images and classes as the ImageNet but with different resolutions.
-As the name says, ImageNet16x16, ImageNet32x32, and ImageNet64x64 downsample all images which are generally clipped to 256x256 in ImageNet to 16x16, 32x32, and 64x64.
-Specifically, they chose the box technique to downsample the images.
-The results showed that it was up to $100$ times cheaper to train on these downsampled datasets.
+As a result, reducing the image resolution in a dataset can reduce the dataset scale, thus speeding up the training. \textit{\textbf{Literature examples:}} Chrabaszcz \textit{et al.}~\cite{chrabaszcz2017downsampled} proposed the variants of ImageNet~\cite{deng2009imagenet}, i.e., ImageNet16x16, ImageNet32x32, and ImageNet64x64.
+Specifically, ImageNet16x16, ImageNet32x32, and ImageNet64x64 used the box technique to downsample all images in ImageNet to 16x16, 32x32, and 64x64, respectively.

-The third category uses a different and smaller proxy dataset with similar properties to the original dataset to train the searched architectures.
-The proxy dataset may have fewer samples and/or smaller sample size compared with the original dataset.
-For example, Zoph \textit{et al.}~\cite{zoph2018learning} used CIFAR-10 as the proxy for ImageNet.
-They train every architecture on CIFAR-10 to obtain its performance during the search process.
-Because CIFAR-10 has both fewer samples and smaller sample size than ImageNet, they can shorten the training time effectively.
-The reason for choosing CIFAR-10 as the proxy is that both CIFAR-10 and Imagenet aim to image classification tasks.
-The results also showed that the architecture searched on CIFAR-10 also performed well on ImageNet.
+\textbf{Category (3):} This category uses a different and smaller proxy dataset with similar properties to the original dataset to train the searched architectures.
+The proxy dataset may have fewer samples and/or smaller sample size compared with the original dataset. \textit{\textbf{Literature examples:}} Zoph \textit{et al.}~\cite{zoph2018learning} used CIFAR-10 as the proxy for ImageNet because CIFAR-10 not only has both fewer samples and a smaller size than ImageNet but also targets the same image classification task as ImageNet.

-The downscaled dataset method is straightforward and easy to implement.
-It can reduce one to several orders of magnitude computational costs depending on the difference between the size of the downscaled dataset and the original dataset.
-However, the dataset features of the downscaled dataset are different from the original one.
-For example, the subset has fewer data features than the original dataset because of fewer samples.
-The samples in the downsampling dataset have different features compared with that in the original dataset because size is an important feature for data.
-As the features of each sample change, the features of the downsampling dataset also change.
-The change of dataset features will lead to inconsistencies between the actual performance and the performance obtained on the downscaled dataset.
-This is because different architectures have different capabilities to handle different features.
-If the features are changed, the performance is naturally changed.